Blog

 What an order of magnitude actually means here

 There are two throughput numbers, and conflating them is where people get burned.
-The honest one is usable throughput: the calls that actually complete, not the calls you attempt.
+The one that matters is usable throughput: the calls that actually complete, not the calls you attempt.
 A single free public endpoint under a burst fails most of its requests, so the rate that lands is a fraction of what you fire.
 A pool routes around the failures and lands almost all of them.

 One live Base sweep (300 requests, concurrency 80, median of two runs) makes the gap concrete: